210503-Reston-KwikKoder/k8s-ingress/README.md

 ## Services Documentation:

-kwikkoderrest.pdf contains all the documentation for backend services and the endpoints that each contains.
+p3kwikkoderrest.pdf contains all the documentation for backend services and the endpoints that each contains.